-F. POST-HURRICANE ACTIVITIES
+rF.
+POST-SEVERE WEATHER ACTIVITIES

-- 1. The MDOT MPA, through eBroadcast, will publish advisories to MDOT MPA departments, tenants, and port users regarding their responsibilities for their own and MDOT MPA's equipment and property. - 2.
+- 1. The MDOT MPA, through eBroadcast, will publish advisories to MDOT MPA departments, tenants, and port users that are on record that have registered to receive these notifications from the MDOT MPA, regarding their responsibilities for their own and MDOT MPA's equipment and property. - 2.
 The MDOT MPA CP will establish ICS and adhere to the principles of ICS. - 3.
 Preliminary actions of CP: - Select the best-qualified Operations Section chief and Deputy. - Select other key Command and General Staff. - Establish telephone and/or radio communications with the MDOT MPA CP. - Verify the status of all personnel.
-Report findings/problems to the MDOT MPA CP. - Request that on-scene personnel survey terminal areas for any dangerous conditions (e.g. fire/explosion hazards, oil/hazardous material spills, etc.) Report problems to MDOT MPA CP.
-Advise the COTP of the facility's status and any hazardous conditions. - Determine if "essential" tenants can be allowed on terminals. - Contact tenants/port users and advise them of the situation and status of reopening terminals via eBroadcast. - The MDTA Police and MDOT MPA Maintenance Departments and MDOT MPA tenants should cooperate to clear roadways of debris and restore transportation routes. - 4.
-Operations Section Chief: - Select Inspection Teams, consisting of Engineering, Operations, & Maintenance (Others as appropriate ISD, Safety and Risk Management, Security) - Assign appropriate teams to infrastructure areas: - o Piers, Berths, Decking, & Fenders o Cranes o Passenger Boarding Bridge o Roadways o Rail lines o Electrical Distribution o Communication o Building Structures & Fire Suppression Systems • Vehicles & Equipment Fencing & Security o Sanitary & Ejectors o Potable Water o Environmental (ASTs, O/W, Stormwater structures) • A representative from PAC will participate on the team/or be available for inspection of SMT/ICTF/Point Breeze.
+Report findings/problems to the MDOT MPA CP - Request that on-scene personnel survey terminal areas for any dangerous conditions (e.g. fire/explosion hazards, oil/hazardous material spills, etc.) Report problems to MDOT MPA CP.
+Advise the COTP of the facility's status and any hazardous conditions. - Determine if "essential" tenants can be allowed on terminals. - Contact tenants/port users, that are on record that have registered to receive these notifications and advise them of the situation and status of reopening terminals via eBroadcast. - The MDTA Police and MDOT MPA Maintenance Departments and MDOT MPA tenants should cooperate to clear roadways of debris and restore transportation routes. - 4.
+Operations Section Chief: - Select Inspection Teams, consisting of Engineering, Operations, & Maintenance (Others as appropriate ISD, Safety and Risk Management, Security) - Assign appropriate teams to infrastructure areas: - o Piers, Berths, Decking, & Fenders - o Cranes - o Passenger Boarding Bridge - o Roadways - o Rail lines - o Electrical Distribution

-- Teams will inspect terminal structures and equipment for damage and document damage. - Teams will assess damage and estimate of time to restore. - Operations Chief will recommend priority for the restoration of infrastructure. - Operations Chief will brief the Command Post and Incident Commander. - 6.
-Other General and Command Staff Activities - The MDOT MPA Office of Communications will prepare news releases of the terminal situation, condition, and employees' work status. - MDOT MPA Human Resources will provide guidance on MDOT MPA employee issues. - Marketing will contact customers and update them on the status of the terminal and operations. - The MDOT MPA Office of Safety and Risk Management should make regular status reports to the MDEM SEOC or DOTOps in accordance with Appendix 3 to Annex C of the Maryland EOP.
+- o Communication - o Building Structures & Fire Suppression Systems - o Vehicles & Equipment - o Fencing & Security - o Sanitary & Ejectors - o Potable Water - o Environmental (ASTs, O/W, Stormwater structures) - A representative from PAC will participate on the team/or be available for inspection of SMT/ICTF/Point Breeze. - Teams will inspect terminal structures and equipment for damage and document damage. - Teams will assess damage and estimate of time to restore. - Operations Chief will recommend priority for the restoration of infrastructure. - Operations Chief will brief the Command Post and Incident Commander.

+6. Other General and Command Staff Activities

+- The MDOT MPA Office of Communications will prepare news releases of the terminal situation, condition, and employees' work status. - MDOT MPA Human Resources will provide guidance on MDOT MPA employee issues. - Marketing will contact customers and update them on the status of the terminal and operations. - The MDOT MPA Office of Safety and Risk Management should make regular status reports to the MDEM SEOC or DOTOps in accordance with Appendix 3 to Annex C of the Maryland EOP.